-- 10.3.4.1 A new security might be linked to the mortality experience of a specific organisation.
-This will clearly allow this organisation to minimise its own longevity risk, but also creates a high degree of moral hazard that could deter potential investors.
+10.3.4.1 A new security might be linked to the mortality experience of a specific organisation.
+This will clearly allow this organisation to minimise its own longevity risk, but it also creates a high degree of moral hazard which could deter potential investors.
 For example, Swiss Re could have linked the issue of the Vita Capital mortality bond to their policyholders' mortality experience.
-However, the bond was intended as a traded security and the best advice they got was to link payments to national mortality indices.
-Despite this constraint, they were able to tailor the underlying mortality index to match as closely as possible their own exposure to mortality risk through the choice of national market and gender weights, thereby reducing basis risk. - 10.3.4.2 In contrast, some OTC contracts do link cashflows to the hedger's own experience: for example, a mortality swap.
+However, the bond was intended as a traded security, and the best advice which it got was to link payments to national mortality indices.
+Despite this constraint, it was able to tailor the underlying mortality index to match as closely as possible its own exposure to mortality risk through the choice of national market and gender weights, thereby reducing basis risk.

+10.3.4.2 In contrast, some OTC contracts do link cash flows to the hedger's own experience; for example, a mortality swap.
 It is then the responsibility of the two counterparties to ensure that appropriate mechanisms are in place to ensure that the relevant mortality rates are calculated accurately.